Automotive industry in New Zealand: New Zealand Motor Bodies

-New Zealand Motor Bodies was established as Munt, Cotterell, Neilsen and Company Ltd in 1926, located in Petone, Wellington.
+New Zealand Motor Bodies was established as Munt, Cotterell, Neilsen & Company in 1926, located in Petone, Wellington.
 In 1937 the company name was changed to NZ Motor Bodies.
 NZMB built metal frame bus and coach bodies and other commercial bodies, hoists and other truck equipment at its Petone plant.
-They were the first local business to manufacture steel bus bodies in New Zealand, and provided 2,500 bodies for the Army and Air Force during the Second World War.
+They were the first local business to manufacture steel bus bodies in New Zealand, and provided 2,500 bodies for the Army and Air Force during World War II.
 Its largest customer was New Zealand Railways Road Services.
 During the 1940s NZMB built buses for NZRRS using the Bedford truck chassis.
 When the Bedford SB bus was released in Britain in 1950, NZMB continued to build NZRRS buses up until 1980.
 NZMB built 1,280 SB buses between 1954 and 1981.

 In 1978 operations shifted from Petone to Palmerston North.
-In 1983 the business again changed its name, to Coachwork International Limited.
+In 1983 the business again changed its name, to Coachwork International.
 It was by then the largest builder of buses and coaches in New Zealand.

 In the early-1980s, NZMB bodied 450 Volvo B58 and Mercedes-Benz buses for Singapore Bus Service.
 In 1981 it began assembling Plaxton Supreme bodies delivered in CKD packs from England.
 The company ceased trading in 1993.

 1970 Nissan

-"The Nissan Motor Distributors assembly plant in Stoddard Road, Mt Roskill, was opened on 25 March 1974.
-It will assemble sedans, utilities and heavy trucks for Nissan Datsun."
+The Nissan Motor Distributors assembly plant in Stoddard Road, Mount Roskill opened on 25 March 1974.
+It assembled sedans, utilities and heavy trucks for Nissan Datsun.